threefoldfoundation/tft-stellar/tfta_to_tft/readme.md

 We wait for 60 seconds to be sure all issuances are processed and available through horizon.

-All and TFTA transactions and their memo_hashes are are collected from the Stellar network again.
+All TFT and TFTA transactions and their memo_hashes are are collected from the Stellar network again.

 The kept aside destruction payments are checked.
 If  the transaction id from a destruction is in the the list of  transaction memo hashes, the issuance for that destruction has already happened.